sesam-io/orchestrator-1.0/README.rst

 * Do not hand edit any pipes created by the orchestrator as they can and will be overwritten by the orchestrator service at any time
 * The pipes that pull data from the slaves to the node will run every ``sync_interval`` seconds (default 300), staggered by a random amount controlled by ``sync_interval_stagger_range`` (default the same as ``sync_interval``).
-The staggering is to avoid s "stampeding herd" of simultaneously running threads in the master reading data from a slave node.
+The staggering is to avoid a "stampeding herd" of simultaneously running threads in the master reading data from a slave node.